swent-group10/mvp-prd/template/7-functional_requirements.md

 Providing detailed nutritional information for scanned items is essential for users to understand their dietary intake and make informed choices.

 **Proposed Solution**
-- Retrieve and display macronutrient and micronutrient information from our in-house API.
+- Retrieve and display macronutrient and micronutrient information from the APIs.
 - Allow users to view detailed breakdowns of their daily, weekly, and monthly intake.
 - Use a standardized nutritional database to ensure accuracy and consistency.

 #### Create and Share Posts

 **Motivation**
-Creating and sharing posts allows users to interact with the community, share experiences, and gain insights from others.
+Creating and sharing posts allows users to interact with the community, share experiences.
 This feature can enhance user engagement.

 **Proposed Solution**
 - Develop a social feature that allows users to create posts with text, images, and location tags using the CreatePostViewModel.
-- Implement privacy controls to let users manage who can see their posts.
 - Use Firebase for post storage and retrieval, handled by the PostRepository.

 #### View Posts within a Radius